Xarenn/pyIntern/WebCrawler/README.md

 139 <code>not_crawled = check_urls(tmp_links, keys)</code>

 ## Output
-While script is working we can end the program CTRL+Z or CTRL+C and we should see data on the standard output
+While script is still working we can end the program using CTRL+Z or CTRL+C and we should see data on the standard output or if script ends output will be in the console.